kudelskisecurity/haproxy-cloudflare-jwt-validator/doc/Cloudflare_JWT_validation_with_HAProxy.md

 to Cloudflare CDN over the public Internet.
-There's multiple ways and technologies to achieve that (including [Argo tunnels](https://www.cloudflare.com/products/argo-tunnel)) but the solution that we choose and implemented for this particular use-case leverages HAProxy which is a product that we were already familiar with internally.
+There's multiple ways and technologies to achieve that (including [Argo tunnels](https://www.cloudflare.com/products/argo-tunnel)) but the solution that we choose and implemented for this particular use-case leverages HAProxy (a TCP/HTTP load-balancer) which is a product that we were already familiar with internally.

 We've added some glue on top of HAProxy, augmenting its functionalities with its LUA engine by cryptographically validating requests coming from Cloudflare Access applications.